 When Rub ‘n RestoreĀ® finishes feel dry, they are dry and ready for another coat or use.
 Cure time (where it is unaffected by water) … Read more

 Troubleshoot the following issues when applying Soft Filler repair putty on leather or vinyl upholstery.
-Click any of the following: Why is Soft Filler is … Read more
+Click any of the following: Why is Soft Filler peeling? … Read more

-Does your leather repair look pocked-marked or obvious after using the Sandpaper-Super-Glue method?
-This is typically because too much glue was used.
-Super glue is … Read more
+If your repairs look pocked-marked after using this method, it’s probably because too much glue was used.
+Super glue is a rigid adhesive and not … Read more

-Hairline cracks in the finish is a sure sign that Rub ‘n RestoreĀ® Color was applied in thick coats with insufficient dry time in between … Read more
+Hairline cracks in the finish is a sure sign that Rub ‘n RestoreĀ® Color was applied in thicker coats with insufficient dry time in between … Read more

 Bubbles, spots or a ‘fish-eye’ appearance in the finish is caused by excessive air and foam, which is why we recommend stirring and not shaking … Read more

-The first 1-2 coats of Rub ‘n RestoreĀ® may appear thin, especially with color changes, but once coverage has been achieved, the color will not … Read more
+A single coat of Rub ‘n RestoreĀ® color may appear thin, especially when changing color.
+Once coverage has been achieved, usually after two or three … Read more

 Rub ‘n RestoreĀ®, in its liquid state, will stain leather, vinyl, unfinished wood, fabrics, carpet, and clothing.
 Avoid getting Rub ‘n RestoreĀ® on unwanted surfaces. … Read more